fabiovin/gp-data-service-linking-simplification/proposals/JRC/ds-linking-simplification-best-practice.md

 Note that often the person or organization responsible for the metadata is not the same as the responsible for the service operations.
 This can lead to duplication, errors and/or outdated set of information.
 For instance, the more direct connection expressed with these recommendations could suggest the implementation of a [Scenario 2], which requirements and definitions are already provided in both the [INSPIRE NS - Download Service TG] and [INSPIRE NS - View Service TG] documents.
 In this case, the service metadata is no longer required (at least, for this linkage simplification purpose) and so its creation can be skipped, or automated by dedicated features of a software implementation of the INSPIRE Discovery Service.
-Furthermore, the implementation of the above mentioned [Scenario 2] could offer the opportunity of a revision of the mapping of the INSPIRE requirements, currently expressed in the Extended Capabilities section, since the current lack of support of that vendor section in some (especially commercial) software implementation of OGC service.
+Furthermore, the implementation of the above mentioned [Scenario 2] for Network Service could offer the opportunity of a revision of the mapping of the INSPIRE requirements, currently expressed in the Extended Capabilities section, since the current lack of support of that vendor section in some (especially commercial) software implementation of OGC service.

 ## 10. Bibliography <a name="bibliography"></a>